 |Troubleshooting the Xbox Live Services API||Common issues you may encounter and suggestions on how to fix them.|

 Xbox Live social features can organically grow your audience, spreading awareness to over 55 million active users.
 This section describes how to get started with the Xbox Live social features.

-The Xbox Live Data Platform drives the usage of player stats, achievements, and leaderboards.
-Read this series of topics to learn more about how to use these in your title.
+Xbox Live Player Data drives the usage of player stats, achievements, and leaderboards.
+Read this series of articles to learn more about how to use these in your title.